ndau/commands/cmd/ndauapi/README.md

 ### `GET /block/before/:height`

-_Returns a (possibly filtered) sequence of block metadata for a range of blocks on or before a given height._
+_Returns a (possibly filtered) sequence of block metadata for blocks on or before a given height._